Fallen woman

 "Fallen woman" is an archaic term which was used to describe a woman who has "lost her innocence", and fallen from the grace of God.
 In 19th-century Britain especially, the meaning came to be closely associated with the loss or surrender of a woman's chastity and with female promiscuity.
 Its use was an expression of the belief that to be socially and morally acceptable, a woman's sexuality and experience should be entirely restricted to marriage, and that she should also be under the supervision and care of an authoritative man.
 Used when society offered few employment opportunities for women in times of crisis or hardship, the term was often more specifically associated with prostitution, which was regarded as both cause and effect of a woman being "fallen".
-The term is considered to be anachronistic in the 21st century, although it has considerable importance in social history and appears in many literary works (see also Illegitimacy in fiction).
+The term has considerable importance in social history and appears in many literary works (see also Illegitimacy in fiction).